ellucian-developer/experience-example-framed-extension/README.md

 1. Push your commit to GitHub to your fork
 1. Create a PR
 1. After being reviewed and approved, it will be merged

+Copyright 2021–2022 Ellucian Company L.P. and its affiliates.